-As the reports provide historical information, they do not directly inform growers as to how they should apportion spending for the upcoming season.
-More than half of the warm climate growers who responded to the ACCC grower survey indicated that they strongly disagree that they receive pricing information early enough to make informed decisions.
+There is generally a lack of information available to growers about prices offered by particular winemakers each year.
+More than half of the warm climate growers who responded to the ACCC grower survey indicated that they strongly disagree with a statement that they receive pricing information early enough to make informed decisions.